 |Canon Rebel« »||Y||-||-||-||-||-||1.1||-||-||-||Canon Rebel|

 Studio photographers will appreciate that the Canon 10D (unlike the XT) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 10D or the Canon XT – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 10D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.49x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (500 versus 400) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.